This is a best prospect industry sector for this country. Includes a market overview and trade data.

 Best Prospects for U.S. Franchisors

+Demand for elderly care and service franchises will also see massive growth in the near future.
 The Taiwan National Development Council reported that Taiwan will become a super-aged society in 2026.
-At least 20 percent of the population is 65 years old or older.
+Already, at least 20 percent of the population is 65 years old or older.
 Taiwan authorities amended the regulation to provide tax deduction incentives to encourage private-sector investment in long-term care.
-Elderly care and services franchises will enjoy massive demand in the near future.

 Market Entry Considerations

 In recent years, due to high initial capital investment costs and increasing competition from local franchises, Taiwan’s investors have adopted a more conservative attitude toward new foreign franchises.
-Plus, the market is gradually recovering from the COVID-19 outbreak in May 2022.
-The investors still withhold investment in the service sectors including food and beverage, tourism, lodging, and retail that are significantly impacted by the pandemic.
+Though the market is gradually recovering from the COVID-19 outbreak in May 2022, investors continue to withhold investment in the service sectors—including food and beverage, tourism, lodging, and retail—that were significantly impacted by the pandemic.

 To succeed in the Taiwan market, U.S. franchises should provide considerable support to their local partners by implementing best-practices, systems integration, personnel and customer service training, and quality assurance protocols.